vincentstradic/kmwebproject/content/post/post7A.md

 +++
 date = "2018-04-25T11:29:26+00:00"
-title = "How Kabirou is fooling two African governments at the same time." tags = [
+title = "How Kabirou is fooling two African governments at the same time" tags = [
     "Kabirou",
     "Senegal",